themeblvd/theme-blvd-layout-builder/readme.txt

 = 2.1.1 - 02/18/2017 =

+* Fixed: Layout Builder interface not appearing on initial page load when translating a custom layout page with [WPML](http://themeblvd.com/links/wpml).

 = 2.1.0 - 01/27/2017 =

 * New: Layout Merging - Templates and sample layouts are now merged to the end of the current layout or template.